FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 Platform | Device Type | VR Mode
 ---------|-------------|--------
-iOS | iPhone, and iPad | Selectable on iPhone, N/A on iPad Android | Phones, and tablets | Selectable on phones, N/A on tablets Oculus | VR headset | Always on
+iOS | iPhone and iPad | Selectable on iPhone, N/A on iPad Android | Phones and tablets | Selectable on phones, N/A on tablets Oculus | VR headset | Always on

 !!! example